Five Risks for Teen Drivers

 6 Rules of the Road to Follow

 - Don’t drive impaired.
 Remind teens that drinking before the age of 21 is illegal and that being under the influence of any drug while driving can be deadly for them and their friends.

 - Buckle up.
 Just remember to do this every trip, every time whether you are the driver or passenger.
 Don’t put the car in drive until all belts are buckled.

-- Eyes on the road.
+- No distractions.
+Eyes on the road.
 Hands on the Wheel.
 Limit the distractions while driving.
+In fact, never text, dial or use mobile phone apps while driving.
 If it is too tempting, put the phone in the glove box or somewhere out of reach.
+Fully focus on driving.

-- Know how many passengers you can legally have in the car.
+- Limit extra passengers.
+Know how many passengers you can legally have in the car, but also know that with each passenger in the vehicle, the risk of a deadly crash goes up.
 Most states now have restrictions limiting the number of passengers newly licensed teens may drive as part of Graduated Driver Licensing programs.